Configuration

 DATABASE_URL

-Required.
-A database URL indicating the database to which Meerkat DSA must connect for persistent storage.
+A database URL indicating the SQLite database to which Meerkat DSA must connect for persistent storage.
 Meerkat DSA assumes full read-write access to this database (not the DBMS, just the database).
-This URL may have a username and password.
 Read the Prisma Documentation for more information about this URL.

 LANG